The 10 Best of 2019 From Our Twin Cities Home Blog

 Top Ten Real Estate Agent Blog Posts

 This post was the first article of 2019, and it is just as timely a year later.
 For those who struggle to keep New Year resolutions, my advice is don’t make them.
-Setting manageable and achievable goals in place of resolutions is found to be more successful in bringing about positive change.
-The article also includes some suggestions on how to break down a resolution from the general to specific goals.
+Setting manageable and achievable goals in place of solutions is more successful in bringing about positive change.
+The article also includes some suggestions on how to break down an answer from the general to specific goals.

-Here is one of the two posts of Joe’s from Forbes I include in the best 10 list.
-If you are an agent, this is great new year advice that will have you ready to put it all out there when the busy real estate season strikes.
-His most popular post to date, it has been viewed almost 2400 times.
+Here is one of the two posts of Joe’s from Forbes I include in the best ten lists.
+If you are an agent, this is excellent new year advice to prepare you to put it all out there when the busy real estate season strikes.
+His most famous post to date has been viewed almost 2400 times.
 Who am I to mess with success?

 Joe Houghton has been practicing real estate for 18 years.
 In the span of his career, he has helped hundreds of first-time buyers purchase a home.
-His advice is worth your time, and I say this not only because he is my friend and boss, but because he helped me buy a home after a long stretch as a renter.
+His advice is worth your time, and I say this not only because he is my friend and boss but because he helped me buy a house after a long stretch as a renter.
 It’s not only about great advice.
 It’s the way Joe feels about his clients.
 Here it is in the first couple of sentences: “Joy.
-Joy is the first word I think of when I hear the term first-time homebuyer.
+Joy is the first word I think of when I hear first-time homebuyers.
 It’s what my wife and I felt moving into our first house.
 It’s what I want my clients to feel at closing because buyer remorse has never been on anyone’s bucket list.”

 Buying a home is more than working out the numbers on a spreadsheet.
 Home is where we celebrate our lives.
-It’s crucial to reach a balance between intellect and emotions when deciding to buy a home.
-Too little of one or too much of the other can lead to a poor decision and buyers’ remorse.
-Joe did an outstanding job with this overlooked but important topic.
+It’s crucial to balance intellect and emotions when deciding to buy a home.
+Too little or too much of the other can lead to a poor decision and buyers’ remorse.
+Joe did an outstanding job with this overlooked but essential topic.

 My second choice from Joe’s collection published on Forbes this past year addresses another topic that receives little attention from real estate bloggers.
 While you can find mountains of words written about first-time buyers, there is very little out there for those who are selling their first home.
-For many who experience important milestones in their first home, it can be an emotionally wrought experience.
-This article helps to put it all in the right perspective to facilitate the selling process.
+For many who experience essential milestones in their first home, it can be an emotionally wrought experience.
+This article helps put it all in the proper perspective to facilitate the selling process.

 Most people listen to their doctors, lawyers, and financial advisors and follow their advice.
 Since they are paying them for their expertise, it’s a good practice.
 The same should hold for the real estate professional you have employed to market and sell your home.
 A Realtor with a well-established career has probably been there and done that whenever an issue arises in the process of selling your home.
 Joe presents a solid case in this article for taking your listing agent’s advice.

 Pets.
-Most of us have them, and many of us have more than one.
-Sure we love them, but homebuyers may not feel so amorous about your pets and it could cost you a sale.
-When your house is on the market and you share it with pets, buyers should not see, hear, or smell them.
-The best case is that no evidence of them, including fur on the sofa, feeding bowls or toys should be in sight when a potential buyer tours your home.
-Joe’s article serves as an excellent guideline for how to deal with the whole pet/selling a home situation.
+Most of us have them, and many have more than one.
+Sure we love them, but homebuyers may not feel so romantic about your pets, which could cost you a sale.
+When your house is on the market, and you share it with pets, buyers should not see, hear, or smell them.
+The best case is that no evidence of them, including fur on the sofa, feeding bowl,s or toys, should be in sight when a potential buyer tours your home.
+Joe’s article serves as an excellent guideline for dealing with the whole pet/selling a home situation.

 Why this one?
 Because 35.5 million people move every year.
-If you are buying or selling a home, you will be one of them.
-Since I have moved five times in the last 11 years alone, more times than I can remember during my adult life including the use of friends and a truck, my car, professional movers, intrastate and out of state, local and cross country I consider myself somewhat knowledgable on the subject and lucky I retain my sanity.
+If you buy or sell a home, you will be one of them.
+Since I have moved five times in the last 11 years alone, more times than I can remember during my adult life, including the use of friends and a truck, my car, professional movers, intrastate and out of state, local, and cross country, I consider myself somewhat knowledgable on the subject and lucky I retain my sanity.

-Blog wise; my 10 best list crush was satisfying and a great way to close out 2019 and welcome in a new year.
+Blog-wise, my ten best list crushes were satisfying and a great way to close out 2019 and welcome a new year.
 We hope last year was great for you and yours, and this year will be even better.